KukretiShubham/KukretiShubham.github.io/content/posts/on-a-new-voyage.md

 ---
-title: "On a New Voyage"
+title: "Then to Now"
 date: 2025-03-13T20:25:01+05:30
 images: ["/images/dump/2.jpg"]
 description: "It’s always about journey"
 draft: false
 ---

-## It’s always about journey, on a new voyage now
+## I think it's the Journey

 I’m writing this as I’ve just boarded Caltrain from San Francisco to Palo Alto.
 The Wi-Fi won’t connect, but the views are incredible.
 Emotions?
 All over the place.
 So, like always, I’m thinking about the road that got me here.